 Before committing to a city or state, do a bit of research and find out the cost of living and average salary for event planners in that area.

-Want to know where to find the best planner jobs?
-Get the scoop right here.
+Want to know where to find the best jobs?
+See the best event planning jobs here.

 Will you be specializing in weddings or parties?
 Maybe corporate events are more your niche?
 Depending on your specialty, you could make closer to $50k or upwards of $100k.
 That’s quite the discrepancy!
 Just make sure you pick the focus that’s most likely to both bring in enough money and hold your interest.
 Nothing leads to burnout faster than boredom.